There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 Their preferred habitats include juniper woodlands, arid river valleys, sandhills, grasslands, shrubby hillsides, canyons, and woodlands of the plains and foothills.

 They are also found in arid conifer forests in alpine regions.
-Because of their restricted numbers in the state of Wyoming, they are deemed vulnerable.
+Because of their restricted numbers in Wyoming, they are deemed vulnerable.

 These types of snakes in Wyoming are recognized for the rings or blotches that make up their body and tail color pattern, which begins at the nape and progresses in the following order.